whitelizard/json-rule-processor/README.md

 - **envExtra = {}**: This is where additional functions can be added to the parser, on top of the default set.
 - **keepJsEval = false**: By default, `eval` of JavaScript in strings is turned **off** for security reasons, but can be activated with this flag.
 - **doLog**: When using `parser.evaluate`, this tells the parser to log to the console the input and output of the evaluation.
+- **noAsync**: Skip adding the standard identifiers that are asynchronous: `Promise`, `setInterval`, `setTimeout`, `fetch`.

-The default set of JavaScript functions/identifiers in the extended parser:
+The default set of JavaScript functions/identifiers always added to the extended parser:

 ```js
   undefined,